Welcome to today's edition of the Rush 24-7 podcast.

 Gee, it's a shame nothing happened over the weekend.

-Rush is back tomorrow to pilot you through the various developments between now and then, but handling things right now?
+Rush is back tomorrow to pilot you through the various developments between now and then, but handling things right now.

-Mark Davis from Dallas Fort Worth on WBAP Proud Limbaugh affiliate, and great to be with you.
+Mark Davis from Dallas-Fort Worth on WBAP, Proud Limbaugh affiliate, and great to be with you.

-There are also those who would say they oppose American intervention in in Libya in this operation because of their steadfast conservatism, calling on different strains of logic.
+There are also those who would say they oppose American intervention in Libya in this operation because of their steadfast conservatism, calling on different strains of logic.

-That's what gets your Michael Moore, your Dennis Kucinich, your Jerry Nadler, uh, your Sean Penn gets them all worked up.
+That's what gets your Michael Moore, your Dennis Kucinich, your Jerry Nadler, your Sean Penn gets them all worked up.

-But then there is a there's a good slice of conservatism that that says uh uh uh to be conservative about our military resources, and by that it means to conserve them, uh to have the bar set really, really stratospherically high uh before we commit blood and treasure to another world trouble spot.
+And by that, it means to conserve them, to have the bar set really, really stratospherically high before we commit blood and treasure to another world troublespot.

-Bad leader doing bad things to his people?
+If the bar is met in Libya, bad leader doing bad things to his people?

 Shoot, man.